moth-quantum/actias-electron/README.md

 The web app that this 'shell' houses, as well as information on how to actively work on it, can be found [here](https://github.com/cephasteom/q1synth2).

+## Environment Variables
+* copy .env.example to .env and fill out with the appropriate credentials

 ## Local Development
 You can develop this application and the web application concurrently.
 * Spin up [local version of web app](https://github.com/cephasteom/q1synth2)